 — Kevin Ashton, the “Inventor of IoT” since he is the man who used this term for the first time.

 You probably have heard about the Internet of Things (IoT) a lot.
-The Internet of Things (IoT) is a rapidly emerging technology that gains traction worldwide.
+The Internet of Things (IoT) is a rapidly emerging technology that gains traction worldwide, especially among businesses and software development companies.
 IoT has already become an integral part of people’s everyday lives.

 - What are examples of IoT?